Choosing a Birth Care Provider That is Best For You

 Be sure to ask lots of questions and express any concerns at your prenatal appointments.
 If you feel great about your provider, keeping the lines of communication open will help build up to the level of trust you need for labor.

 If you aren’t sure about your provider, then asking questions and expressing yourself are extremely important.
 Find out how they usually care for clients in labor, step by step.
 Notice how they respond to your questions and concerns.
-This will either help strengthen that support relationship, or may reveal that you should consider finding a provider who is a better fit for you.
+This will either help strengthen the relationship, or may reveal that you should consider finding a provider who is a better fit for you.

 Additional Resources that May be Helpful:

 If you’re still on the fence about what you’re looking for in a caregiver, you might want to consider taking the Birth Profile Assessment & Beyond the Birth Plan Childbirth Course – both really make choosing a provider and birth place much easier!

 The Birth Profile Assessment highlights areas in your personalty, beliefs and support system to help you see what type of birth provider and birth place are a good fit for you as you consider an OB or Midwife, Hospital or Birth Center or even birth at home.